-- (1) 1Coursework consists of individual written, verbal, or practical work conducted by the students usually in connection with classes.
+(1) 1Coursework consists of individual written, verbal, or practical work conducted by the students usually in connection with classes.
 2The coursework completed must be evaluated by the person responsible for the relevant class.
-3Coursework may be provided for in an ungraded form. - (2) 1Module-specific assessment for the purposes of these exam regulations is the final assessment (including any relevant repeat assessment) in each module; it may also be calculated overall from several components.
+3Coursework may be provided for in an ungraded form.

+(2) 1Module-specific assessment for the purposes of these exam regulations is the final assessment (including any relevant repeat assessment) in each module; it may also be calculated overall from several components.
 2The Special Provisions of these exam regulations and/or the module handbook set out what type of final exam is to be completed in each module: Oral and/or written and/or practical.
 3The Special Provisions of these exam regulations may also allow for other supervised assessed coursework, to be appraised according to the same standards.
-4The Master's thesis and any associated oral Master's examinations, any associated colloquia or oral exams on the contents of the Master's thesis are not module-specific. - (3) The nature and workload of module-specific assessed and non-assessed work and any supplementary work, as well as the time for its completion, must be made known to all students taking part by the person responsible for the class usually at the beginning of the class. - (4) 1If a candidate can show credibly, by presenting a doctor's certificate, that he/she is unable to complete assessed coursework in whole or in part in the form provided for due to lingering or constant medical condition, impairment or disability, the head of the board of examiners will allow him/her an extension in which to complete the assessed coursework or equivalent assessed coursework in a different form, upon application by the candidate.
+4The Master's thesis and any associated oral Master's examinations, associated colloquia and oral exams on the contents of the Master's thesis are not module-specific.

+(3) The nature and workload of module-specific assessed and non-assessed work and any supplementary work, as well as the time for its completion, must be made known to all students taking part by the person responsible for the class - usually at the beginning of the class.

+(4) 1If a candidate can show credibly, by presenting a doctor's certificate, that he/she is unable to complete assessed coursework in whole or in part in the form provided for due to lingering or constant medical condition, impairment or disability, the head of the board of examiners will allow him/her an extension in which to complete the assessed coursework or equivalent assessed coursework in a different form, upon application by the candidate.
 2The same applies to coursework and any other relevant work.
-3This also applies in the event of illness of a child in the candidate's care. - (5) 1Students on leave are not entitled to attend classes or to take part in module-specific assessed coursework; differing provisions in cooperation agreements remain unaffected.
+3This also applies in the event of illness of a child solely or chiefly in the candidate's care.

+(5) 1Students on leave are not entitled to attend classes or to take part in module-specific assessment which must be completed as part of a class.
 2Students on leave under § 61 (3) LHG (maternity leave, parenting leave, carer's leave) have the right to take part in classes and to carry out coursework and assessed work.
-3The regulations governing admission and enrollment at the University of Tübingen, as amended, are paramount.
+3The details of this are set out in the paramount regulations governing admission and enrollment at the University of Tübingen, as amended.

-- (6) 1The manner, content, and scope of the non-assessed coursework and module-specific or other assessed coursework, the requirements for examinations as well as any other required supplementary work and any further, particular requirements for admission may be set out in the module handbook.
-2However, provisions set out in the exam regulations take precedence over those set out in the module handbook. - (7) The head of the board of examiners ensures that each exam date is announced in good time.
+(6) 1The manner, content, and scope of the non-assessed coursework and module-specific or other assessment, the requirements for assessment as well as any other required supplementary work and any further, particular requirements for admission may be set out in the module handbook.
+2However, provisions set out in the exam regulations take precedence over those set out in the module handbook.

+(7) The head of the board of examiners ensures that each exam date is announced in good time.